samvdjagt/wvdquickstart/howto.md

 </a><br>

 ### WVD Deployment: DevOps Pipeline
-Once the deployment completes, please navigate to <a href="https://dev.azure.com">Azure DevOps</a>, where you will find the WVD Quickstart project.
+Once the ARM deployment completes, your WVD environment will automatically be deployed by an Azure DevOps pipeline.
+To follow along with this deployment, navigate to <a href="https://dev.azure.com">Azure DevOps</a>, where you will find the WVD Quickstart project.
 Navigate to the "pipelines" section - Here you'll find a running pipeline that deploys a WVD environment (VMs, host pool, desktop app group, FSLogix configuration) for you.
 Upon completion of this pipeline, which will take about 20 minutes, your WVD environment is ready for use!
+You can also follow along with the deployment in the Azure Portal.

 ### Using Your New WVD Environment
 The Quickstart creates a test user for you to try out the environment.
 Navigate to the <a href="https://rdweb.wvd.microsoft.com/arm/webclient/index.html">WVD web client</a> and login with the following test user credentials: